mitchellh/vagrant-google/README.md

 ## Known Issues

-* Can't boot from persistent disk - The underlying fog library does not currently support booting from a persistent disk.
 * No Tags - Tag support does not yet exist in the underlying fog library.

 ## Development